jenpin/suvery-summary/README.md

  - if no email or employee id is provided, however last submitted is present, the answers will count.
  - A single employee can have multiple entries and all are considered.
+ - "Comma" , in a question is treated as a valid delimiter and the question will be split based on it.

 ## Areas to improve
  - Could use third party libraries to read csvs.
- - No validations on the type/value of input AND order of question files (what if only two columns are provided)
+ - No validations on the type/value of input AND order of question files (what if only two columns are provided) Scenarios for not valid values .
+ This can be handled by introducing interfaces.
+ - Adding constant file for String constants.
- - Introduce smarts in existing code to identify headers i.e header has a date or not blank
+ - Introduce smarts in existing code to identify headers i.e currently the if the line  has a  `@ or : or isblank` then it is not a header
  - the assumption of `A single employee can have multiple entries and all are considered.` can be handled by overriding `equals` in the `Participant` data class.
-Thought it wasnt needed for now.
+Thought it wasn't needed for now.